jasonacox/TinySplunk/examples/README.md

 ## Example - Weather Station Data

-I created a solar powered  WiFi weather station that sends temperate, pressure, humidity and other data.
+I created a solar powered [WiFi Weather Station](https://github.com/jasonacox/WeatherStationWiFi) that sends temperate, pressure, humidity and other data.
 I packaged this data into a JSON payload and send it with [HEC-JSON-Sender.py](../tools/HEC-JSON-Sender.py) to Splunk.

 ```json
 {"pressure": 966.44, "voltage": 4.23, "wind": 47.0, "temp": 36.4, "sensor": "102", "rain": "0", "humidity": 5.32}